ToNi3141/Rasterix/README.md

 The long term goal of this project is to recreate an open source fixed function renderer compatible with all fixed function APIs (OpenGL 1.5, OpenGL ES 1.1, Glide, Direct 3D 7.0) and is also suitable for embedded devices.
 The current focus is on OpenGL.

 It comes in two variants, `RasterixIF` and `RasterixEF`. `IF` stands for internal framebuffer while `EF` stands for external framebuffer.
 Both variants have their advantages and drawbacks.
-But except of the framebuffer handling, they are completely equal.
+But except of the framebuffer handling and resulting limitations (because of AXI strobe limitations: stencil is applied on the whole value, not per bit, color mask does also not work per color, only on the whole fragment, no alpha channel), they are completely equal.

 `RasterixIF`: This variant is usually faster, because it only loosely depends on the memory subsystem of your FPGA since the rendering is completely executed in static RAM resources of your FPGA.
 But the drawback is (you might already guess) the occupation of a lot of RAM resources of your FPGA.
 For a reasonable performance, you need at least 128kB + 128kB + 32kB = 288kB memory only for the framebuffers.
 Less is possible but only useful for smaller displays.
 More memory is generally recommended.